danielecelsa/mail-calendar-assistant/README.md

 ## ⚙️ Engineering Highlights

+### Shared Dependency Pattern
+A common pitfall in Agentic AI is the "Bottleneck Supervisor", where the boss has to fetch all data before delegating.
+In this architecture, the **SQL Agent** acts as a tool available to the Supervisor, but also to the **Calendar** and **Mail** agents.
+*   *Example:* If asked to "Email the Engineering Team", the Mail Agent doesn't fail or ask the Supervisor.
+It autonomously calls the `check_staff_info` tool (SQL Agent) to resolve the "Engineering Team" into a list of email addresses, and then sends the email.

 ### Natural Language to SQL (NL2SQL)
-The SQL Agent doesn't just run queries; it creates them.
-It creates a secure sandbox where the LLM can first `inspect_schema()` to understand the database structure, and then construct syntactically correct SQL queries to answer questions like "Who belongs to the Engineering team?", handling joins and filters autonomously.
+The SQL Agent creates a secure sandbox where the LLM performs **dynamic schema introspection**.
+It reads the table structure first, then constructs syntactically correct SQL queries to answer complex questions like joins between `staff` and `availability` tables.

 ### Recursive UI Rendering
 One of the hardest parts of Agentic UI is visualizing nested steps.